 These alerts occur because:

-Such detections are classified as false positives, common with legitimate tools that extend or modify system functionality.
-Explorer Patcher does not contain spyware, ransomware, or credential-harvesting components.
+Such detections are known as false positives, and they are widespread among lawful tools that extend or enhance system functionality.
+Explorer Patcher does not include spyware, ransomware, or credential harvesting components.

 Explorer Patcher avoids unsafe practices such as: